-The NCCN Guidelines® are a statement of evidence and consensus of the authors regarding their views of currently accepted approaches to treatment.
+The NCCN Guidelines[®] are a statement of evidence and consensus of the authors regarding their views of currently accepted approaches to treatment.
 Any clinician seeking to apply or consult the NCCN Guidelines is expected to use independent medical judgment in the context of individual clinical circumstances to determine any patient's care or treatment.
-The National Comprehensive Cancer Network® (NCCN®) makes no representations or warranties of any kind regarding their content, use or application and disclaims any responsibility for their application or use in any way.
-The NCCN Guidelines are copyrighted by National Comprehensive Cancer Network®.
+The National Comprehensive Cancer Network[®] (NCCN[®]) makes no representations or warranties of any kind regarding their content, use or application and disclaims any responsibility for their application or use in any way.
+The NCCN Guidelines are copyrighted by National Comprehensive Cancer Network[®].
 All rights reserved.
-The NCCN Guidelines and the illustrations herein may not be reproduced in any form without the express written permission of NCCN. ©2019.
+The NCCN Guidelines and the illustrations herein may not be reproduced in any form without the express written permission of NCCN. ©2020.

-Genetic/Familial High-Risk Assessment: Breast, Ovarian, and Pancreatic
+NCCN National Comprehensive Cancer Network® NCCN Guidelines Version 1.2021 Table of Contents Genetic/Familial High-Risk Assessment: Breast, Ovarian, and Pancreatic Discussion

-Updates in Version 1.2020 of the NCCN Guidelines for Genetic/Familial High-Risk Assessment: Breast, Ovarian, and Pancreatic from Version 3.2019 include:
+Updates in Version 1.2021 of the NCCN Guidelines for Genetic/Familial High-Risk Assessment: Breast, Ovarian, and Pancreatic from Version 1.2020 include: